 Pension tips for the self-employed

-- Don’t neglect your National Insurance Contributions: in the same way that you have to manage your own taxes, you’re also responsible for paying your National Insurance (NI).
-Self-employed NI Contributions are counted towards your State Pension entitlement and you need to have at least 10 years of NI Contributions on your record to receive the new State Pension.
-To qualify for the full State Pension of £179.60 a week (2021/22) you’ll need 35 years of self-employed NI Contributions.
+- Don’t neglect your National Insurance contributions: in the same way that you have to manage your own taxes, you’re also responsible for paying your National Insurance (NI).
+Self-employed National Insurance contributions are counted towards your State Pension entitlement and you need to have at least 10 years of NI Contributions on your record to receive the new State Pension.
+To qualify for the full State Pension of £185.15 a week (2022/23) you’ll need 35 years of self-employed National Insurance contributions.

 - Set a retirement goal: if you need some help with your retirement planning, the PensionBee pension calculator can help you set a retirement goal and calculate how much you’ll need to save.
 You can input the age you’d like to retire, your current age and details of any savings you already have.
 There’ll be an option to exclude employer contributions so you can see exactly how much you’ll need to save each month to reach your target.

 - Transfer your old pensions into your new pension: if you’ve been a member of a workplace pension in the past it’s likely you’ll have an old pension with a different provider.
 Transferring any old pensions into your new one can make your savings easier to manage and you’ll only have one fee to pay.
 The Pension Tracing Service can help you track down any pensions you’ve lost track of, and if you choose to move your pensions to a PensionBee plan, we can help you combine and transfer your pensions.

 - Start saving today: whether you’ve just started working for someone on a self-employed basis, are self-employed but working for an employer regularly, or have been working for yourself for decades, it’s important to set up a self-employed pension sooner rather than later.
 The earlier you start saving the more time your pension will have to grow - plus you can keep contributing regardless of how your employment changes in the future.